MicrosoftDocs/SupportArticles-docs/support/azure/azure-monitor/app-insights/asp-net-troubleshoot-no-data.md

 #Customer intent: As an Azure Application Insights user, I want to know how to troubleshoot issues when I can't see data in Application Insights for .NET or .NET Core so I can use it effectively.
 ---

-# Troubleshooting no data - Azure Application Insights for .NET and .NET Core
+# Troubleshoot no data - Azure Application Insights for .NET and .NET Core

 This article provides troubleshooting information to help resolve issues when data is missing or doesn’t appear when you’re using Application Insights for .NET and .NET Core.